FASTER JOB COMPLETION WITH LESS MAN-HOUR COSTS

 There are a number of features that make a Ride-on floor scraper solid.
 These features are weight, torque, travel/variable speed, and battery power.
 These elements working together create the best possible combination to optimize floor removal.
 We will focus on battery-powered models, as they are the most popular, but there are also propane powered Ride-on Floor scrapers used for different applications.

 Ride-on floor scrapers work the same way.
 For floor removal, a lot of force is needed to take up the material efficiently.
-The heavier a machine is, the more down pressure that can be applied to the removal tools.
-Heavier machines with more down pressure make material removal easier.
+The heavier a machine is, the more downward pressure that can be applied to the removal tools.
+Heavier machines with more downward pressure make material removal easier.